 Lastly, while a bonded retainer usually requires an adjustment period, many individuals find that eventually, they forget they even have one.

-Cons of a Bonded Retainer
+Cons of a Permanent Retainer

 There are a few disadvantages of permanent retainers such as they can make it difficult to properly clean teeth, the wire can trap food, bacteria, and other debris, increasing the risk of dental problems, especially if you don’t brush and floss regularly, they can become damaged or wear down over time, so you may have to replace it at some point.
 Since they are only affixed to the front teeth, they can’t help keep side or back teeth aligned.